Nigerian Armed Forces

-The Nigerian Armed Forces (NAF) are the combined military forces of Nigeria.
-It consists of three uniformed service branches: the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
+The Nigerian Armed Forces (NAF) are the military forces of Nigeria.
+The forces consist of three service branches: the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
 The President of Nigeria functions as the commander-in-chief of the armed forces, exercising his constitutional authority through the Ministry of Defence, which is responsible for the management of the military and its personnel.
-The operational head of the AFN is the Chief of the Defence Staff, who is subordinate to the Nigerian Defence Minister.
-The National Defence Council has been in existence since 1979 and advises the President on matters relating to the armed forces.
-The NDC is chaired by the president, and its members include the Vice President of Nigeria, the Minister of Defence, the Chief of Defence Staff, the Chief of Army Staff, the Chief of Naval Staff and the Chief of Air Staff, as well as others the president is empowered to appoint.
+The operational head of the AFN is the Chief of Defence Staff, who is subordinate to the Nigerian Defence Minister.
 With a force of more than 230,000 active personnel, the Nigerian military is one of the largest uniformed combat services in Africa.
-According to Global Firepower, the Nigerian Armed Forces are the fourth-most powerful military in Africa, and ranked 35th on its list, internationally.